danphenderson/BlockOpt.jl/docs/src/manual/simulation.md

 When calling `optimize(model, driver)` the fallback is `optimize!(s)` where simulation `s` is internally constructed.
-The responsibility of `s` is to orchestrate the iteration defined in it's `backend` and make observations to generate the `trace`.
+The responsibility of `s` is to orchestrate the iteration defined in its `backend` and make observations to generate the `trace`.

-The `backend` defines subroutines for `s`'s memory manipulations for each step in it's iteration.
-Since then backend delegates it's behavior to `s`, we dispatch the backends subroutines to `s` while adding additional execution steps to generate the simulations trace.
+The `backend` defines subroutines for `s`'s memory manipulations for each step in its iteration.
+Since then backend delegates its behavior to `s`, we dispatch the backends' subroutines to `s` while adding additional execution steps to generate the simulations trace.